 (Jn 8:1) while Jesus went to the Mount of Olives.
 (2) But early in the morning he arrived again in the temple area, and all the people started coming to him, and he sat down and taught them.
 (3) Then the scribes and the Pharisees brought a woman who had been caught in adultery and made her stand in the middle.
 (4) They said to him, “Teacher, this woman was caught in the very act of committing adultery.
 (5) Now in the law, Moses commanded us to stone such women.
 So what do you say?”
 (6) They said this to test him, so that they could have some charge to bring against him.
 Jesus bent down and began to write on the ground with his finger.
 (7) But when they continued asking him, he straightened up and said to them, “Let the one among you who is without sin be the first to throw a stone at her.”
 (8) Again he bent down and wrote on the ground.
 (9) And in response, they went away one by one, beginning with the elders.
 So he was left alone with the woman before him.
 (10) Then Jesus straightened up and said to her, “Woman, where are they?
 Has no one condemned you?”
 (11) She replied, “No one, sir.”
 Then Jesus said, “Neither do I condemn you.
 Go, (and) from now on do not sin any more.”

-Jesus came to Jerusalem for the feast of Tabernacles (Dt 16:13-16) which was a feast for seven days of thanksgiving after the harvest.
-Jesus became a controversial figure among the Jewish elites, and they had conspired to assassinate him (Jn 7:1).
+Jesus came to Jerusalem for the feast of Tabernacles (Deut 16:1316) which was a feast spanning seven days of thanksgiving after the harvest.
+Jesus became a controversial figure among the Jewish elite, and they had conspired to assassinate him (Jn 7:1).
 So, he came in secret to Jerusalem for the feast and entered the temple area when the feast was half over (Jn 7:14).
-The Jews were amazed at Jesus’ knowledge of scripture, though he had no formal education (Jn 7:15-18).
-Jesus justified his healing of the sick on the sabbath claiming that if circumcision was done on the sabbath, he could heal the sick on the sabbath (Jn 7:21-23).
-Because of their disagreement with Jesus, the chief priests and Pharisees attempted to arrest Jesus using Temple guards (Jn 7:32).
-By the end of the feast, Jesus proclaimed himself as the living water (Jn 7:37).
-The crowd was disputing on the messiahship of Jesus and were divided on the issue (Jn 7:40-43).
+The Jews were amazed at Jesus’ knowledge of scripture, though he was known to have had no formal education (Jn 7:15-18).
+Jesus justified his healing of the sick on the Sabbath claiming that if circumcision could be done on the Sabbath, the sick could also be healed on the Sabbath (Jn 7:21-23).
+Because of their disagreement with Jesus, the chief priests and the Pharisees attempted to arrest Jesus using the Temple guards (Jn 7:32).
+By the end of the feast, Jesus had proclaimed himself as the living water (Jn 7:37), even as the crowd debated on his messiahship and were divided on the issue (Jn 7:40-43).
 Meanwhile, the Jewish authorities continued their allegations against Jesus.
-By the evening, Jesus moved to the Mount of Olives, where he used to pray and relax.
+By evening, Jesus had moved to the Mount of Olives, where he used to pray and relax.

-(Jn 8:1) while Jesus went to the Mount of Olives.
+while Jesus went to the Mount of Olives (Jn 8:1).

-The Mount of Olives is a hill about one mile east of Jerusalem.
+The Mount of Olives is a hill about one and a half km east of Jerusalem.
 Zechariah 14:4 mentions it as the place where the Lord would appear to rescue Jerusalem from the enemy nations.
-Jesus’ last entry to the Temple was from this mountain.
-Bethphage, “the house of figs,” Bethany, “the house of dates,” and Gethsemane that stands for “the oil-press” were part of the Mount of Olives where olive trees were plenty.
-Jesus used to go there for prayer, for night rest (Lk 21:37), and to be free from his adversaries and the crowd.
-The soldiers later arrested Jesus here while he was praying at the Garden of Gethsemane (Mt 26:36-57).
+Jesus’ last entry into the Temple was from this mountain.
+Bethphage, “the house of figs,” Bethany, “the house of dates,” and Gethsemane that stands for “the oil-press” were part of the Mount of Olives where olive trees were a plenty.
+Jesus used to go there for his prayer, for his night rest (Lk 21:37), and to be free from his adversaries and the crowd.
+The soldiers later arrested Jesus here while he was praying in the Garden of Gethsemane (Mt 26:36-57).